Centre for Talented Youth Ireland: Eligibility

-Eligibility for CTY's programmes is based on scores in the School and College Ability Test.
-Students who score within the top 5th percentile are eligible for the CTY programmes, and those who score within the top 10th percentile are eligible for the CAT programmes.
-Students who score within the top 15th percentile are eligible for the Summer Scholars program.
+Eligibility for CTYI's programmes is based on scores in the School and College Ability Test.
+Students who score within the top 5th percentile are eligible for the top tier of CTY programmes, and those who score within the top 10th percentile are eligible for a second tier, CAT, while students who score within the top 15th percentile are eligible for a third tier, the Summer Scholars programme.

-CTY also allows for bright and motivated students to partake in courses such as the correspondence course, and scholarships can be attained for EUE or the secondary school summer programme.
+CTYI also allows for bright and motivated students to partake in courses such as correspondence courses, and scholarships can be attained for EUE or the secondary school summer programme.
 Students can also attend on a psychologist's recommendation.

+Programmes

-Primary School Programmes
+Primary school programmes

-Saturday courses are offered for Primary School students at various colleges and institutes of technology around Ireland throughout the year.
+Saturday courses are offered for primary school students at various colleges and institutes of technology around Ireland throughout the year.
 There are courses for both the 6–7 age group and the 8–13 group.
 DCU also run classes on Wednesday afternoons.

-Secondary School Programmes
+Secondary school programmes

-A summer programme for 12–17 year-olds (1st – 5th Year) as part of CAT or CTY runs only at DCU.
-These courses give students the opportunity to study college-style and college levelled courses intensively for three weeks in the summer in one of two sessions, each of which lasts three weeks.
+A summer programme for 12–17 year-olds (1st – 5th year) as part of CAT or CTY runs only at DCU premises.
+These courses give students the opportunity to study college-style and college-level courses intensively for three weeks in the summer in one of two sessions, each of which lasts three weeks.

-Because of the Irish financial situation up until recently, fewer people were been able to afford the steep cost of the programme, especially since the Government cut CTYI's funding in 2009.
-Since, students can now attend both sessions of the course, and the age bracket has been increased to include up to age seventeen.
+Because of the Irish financial situation in the mid-2000s, fewer people were able to afford the cost of the programme, especially after the Government cut CTYI's funding in 2009.
+Since, students can now attend both sessions of the course, and the age bracket has been increased to include children up to age seventeen.

 Some of the students at the summer programme come from overseas, mostly from continental countries such as Spain, Portugal, and Italy.
-Owing to the intensive nature of the programme, most of the 190–250 students who attend each session are residential, living in student accommodation for the duration of the course.
+Owing to the intensive nature of the programme, a substantial proportion of the 190–250 students who attend each session are residential, living in student accommodation for the duration of the course.
 However, students can also commute, attending the course as the residential students do but going home at the end of the day and returning in the morning.

-In 2018, the following courses were offered;
+In 2018, the following courses were offered: